bhaskarbharati/Medical-Appointment-No-Shows-Analysis/README.md

 # Medical Appointment No-Shows Analysis (Excel-Based)

-This project explores a real-world dataset of over 100,000 medical appointments in Brazil to understand the factors behind patients missing their scheduled visits.
+This project explores a real-world dataset of over 100,000 medical appointments to understand the factors behind patients missing their scheduled visits.
 Missed appointments cause inefficiencies and financial losses in healthcare.
 Using **Microsoft Excel**, this project applies data cleaning, pivot analysis, KPIs, and dashboards to provide actionable insights.

 ---